langchain4j/langchain4j-examples/jakartaee-microprofile-example/README.md

-# LangChain4j in Jakarta EE and MicroProfile Sample
+# LangChain4j in Jakarta EE and MicroProfile
-This sample demonstrates LangChain4J in a Jakarta EE / MicroProfile application on Open Liberty.
+This example demonstrates LangChain4J in a Jakarta EE / MicroProfile application on Open Liberty.

 ## Prerequisites: